Within the broad topic of this class and the particular focus indicated on the syllabus for each paper assignment ...

 - Log in with your username and password.

-- Go to "create content," and select "portfolio entry."
+- Go to "create content," and select "blog entry."

-- Title your paper, and select the appropriate category of student webpaper.
+- Title your paper, and under the category of "student webpaper," select "Evolution and Literature Webpaper."

 - Copy from the text only version of your paper on your computer the text and reference list and paste it into the "body" window.

 - Use the "preview" button to see how your paper will appear when posted.
 Check to be sure paragraphs are separated by an empty line and that there are no "funny" characters in your text.

 - Make needed corrections.
 Repeat "preview" and correction until you are satisfied.

 Enjoy the opportunity to share your perspectives not only with others in the class but with the world at large.
 And remember you are contributing to an ongoing conversation, not providing the last word (even your own) on any subject.